storj-thirdparty/velero-plugin/README.md

 # Velero plugin for Tardigrade

+__NOTE__ this project isn't in our current focus, priorities nor short-term roadmap.
+We are looking for outside contributions for possible bug fixes and updates and possible missing features.

+## Description

 Velero is a tool to backup Kubernetes clusters.
 Velero does two things:

 1. Performs backups of the workloads running in a kubernetes cluster and,